fernandodsales/Business_Reporting_Tools/Airlines Case/README.txt

-The following project explains insights on flight delays departing from New York airports, JFK, EWR, and LGA throughout the year of 2013.
+The following group project explains insights on flight delays departing from New York airports, JFK, EWR, and LGA throughout the year of 2013.

 Suggestion to use this folder:
 ------------------------------